If BCH improved on BTC by raising the 1MB block size limit, what if BTC does the same?

 Network Effect Of Ideas

 Expecting a(n eventual) blocksize increase in BTC is kind of like thinking "French and Spanish are pretty similar, what if the entire population of France suddenly decided to start speaking Spanish?
 Couldn't they just overtake Spain?"
-The vast majority of Spanish speakers are in Spain, all the most influential people involved are Spanish, all the best Spanish language schools are in Spain already, every day more young Spanish speakers are taught Spanish in Spain, and any individual Frenchman who decided to switch from French to Spanish would be better off moving himself to Spain than trying to convince the rest of France.
+The vast majority of Spanish speakers are in Spain, all the most influential people involved are Spanish, all the best Spanish language schools are in Spain already, every day more young Spanish speakers are taught Spanish in Spain, all of the Spanish road signs & restaurant menus & government documents & company business plans and everything else are already in Spanish, and any individual Frenchman who decided to switch from French to Spanish would be better off moving himself to Spain than trying to convince the rest of France.
 There would be no way to coordinate the entirety of France to simultaneously drop French and switch to speaking Spanish.
 The reverse is also true for a Spaniard who thought French was a superior language, he should relocate to France as changing the rest of Spain to his individual preference would be impossible.

 In the same way, the network effect of Bitcoiners who think big blocks is a good idea is already entrenched in BCH, and the network effect of Bitcoiners who DON'T want big blocks is already entrenched in BTC.
 The same is true of all the network, technical & community infrastructure - software for miners, developer libraries, the way wallets work, the onboarding strategies & messaging to end users and so on.